Skip to main content

 D

-Spike-like inflorescences with alternating spikelets along the stem axis, appearing in late spring to early summer if unmowed.
-Cross-pollinating (wind).
-Mowing prevents flowering in lawn settings.
+Spike-like inflorescences with alternating spikelets along the stem axis, opening in late spring through early summer if plants are unmowed.
+Cross-pollinating by wind.
+Mowing prevents flowering in lawn settings, so seed-head production is rare in maintained turf.

 Detailed Descriptions